Cosys-Lab/Cosys-AirSim/docs/echo.md

 ```

 ## Client API
 Use `getEchoData(sensor name, vehicle name)` API to retrieve the echo sensor data.
-* The API returns Point-Cloud(s) as a flat array of floats, the final attenuation, total distance and reflection count (+ reflection normal for passive beacon reflections) along with the timestamp of the capture and sensor pose.
+The API returns Point-Cloud(s) as a flat array of floats, the final attenuation, total distance and reflection count (+ reflection normal for passive beacon reflections) along with the timestamp of the capture and sensor pose.
-* Echo Pose:
-    * Default: Echo sensor pose in the vehicle frame.
-    * External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.
+* **Echo Pose:** Default:Active Point-Cloud: Echo sensor pose in the vehicle frame / External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.
-* Active Point-Cloud:
-  * The floats represent [x, y, z, attenuation, total_distance, reflection_count] for each point hit within the range in the last scan.
+* **** The floats represent [x, y, z, attenuation, total_distance, reflection_count] for each point hit within the range in the last scan.
-* Active Groundtruth:
-    * For each point of the Active Point-Cloud a label string is kept that has the name of the object that the point belongs to.
+* **Active Groundtruth:** For each point of the Active Point-Cloud a label string is kept that has the name of the object that the point belongs to.
-* Passive Point-Cloud:
-  * The floats represent [x, y, z, attenuation, total_distance, reflection_count, reflection angle x, reflection angle y, reflection angle z] for each point hit within the range in the last scan.
+* **Passive Point-Cloud:** The floats represent [x, y, z, attenuation, total_distance, reflection_count, reflection angle x, reflection angle y, reflection angle z] for each point hit within the range in the last scan.
-* Passive Groundtruth:
-    * For each point two strings are kept of the Passive Point-Cloud.
+* **Passive Groundtruth:** For each point two strings are kept of the Passive Point-Cloud.
 The first a label string representing the object of the reflection and second the name of the Passive Echo Beacon that was the source of this reflection.

 Use `setEchoData(sensor name, vehicle name, echo data)` API to render an external pointcloud back to the simulation.
 It expects it to be [x,y,z] as a flat array of floats.